THE MAINSTAY INN

 In 1977, Tom and Sue Carroll purchased the building and began an extensive restoration project.
 They opened a bed-and-breakfast, which they named The Mainstay Inn.
 In 1980, the neighboring property was purchased and converted into six additional rooms and the apartment.
 Known as “The Cottage” this classic Victorian’s design is also attributed to Stephen Decatur Button and was originally built as a private summer home in 1870.
 The Cottage is adjacent to the Inn across a brick walkway that transverses a lovely garden with a Victorian fountain.

 Tom and Sue continued to own and operate The Mainstay Inn until April of 2004, when the properties were sold.
 In March of 2014 the Inn was purchased by its current owners, Pete & Esther Scalone of McLean, VA.
-Together with Longtime Innkeeper, Diane Clark, they continue the historic traditions and commitment to hospitality worthy of this special place.
+They continue the historic traditions and commitment to hospitality worthy of this special place.

 OUR SERVICES

 Guests of the inn enjoy breakfast served in our lovely dining room in the spring and fall.
-In summer a generous buffet is provided, and guests often enjoy their meal on the wide veranda or in the garden.
+In summer guests can enjoy their meal on the wide veranda or in the garden.
+Breakfast is a revolving menu with different choices each day

 Special consideration for any dietary restrictions or allergies upon request.